 Participants must have a solid understanding of basic human rights concepts such as discrimination, harassment, accommodation, and reprisal action before taking this course.
 If you do not have a solid understanding of these concepts, please consider enrolling in The Human Rights Workshop.
 More information about The Human Rights Workshop can be found here.

-Courses are held approximately once per month at Franklin Law’s office and in other areas across the Greater Toronto Area.
+Courses are held approximately once per month at Fresh Paint Studio and Cafe and at other locations across the Greater Toronto Area.
 Light refreshments are served.

 Ron Franklin, Lawyer at Franklin Law